tranhelen/tranhelen/_posts/2018-01-28-spendingtime.md

 For the first month as I was working on this redesign, I tracked the time I spent digitally with RescueTime.
 I noticed I was spending time on social media past the point of positive return and I felt overwhelmed on weekdays.

 I test a new work schedule: 5 hours a day, 6 days a week instead of 7 hours over 5.
 My gym sessions were moved to match the days as a prompt to start work immediately after.
-To curb any distractions, I set stricter rules around social time and time spent online.

 Further clarifying my priorities led me to dropping some projects I was working on like The Pastry Box Project and a book I had started.

 Overall my goal has been to quantify the number of hours I spend on an activity and match it to my list of priorities in descending order: